MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/retrieve-a-cube-definition.md

 Response Code: 200 (The cube’s definition was returned successfully.)

-## Retrieve a Cube’s Definition with Filter’s Custom Expressions in Tree and Tokens Formats (New in 2021 Update 4)
+## Retrieve a cube’s definition with filter’s custom expressions in tree and tokens formats (new in 2021 Update 4)

 In this workflow sample, you want to get the definition cube when its filter contains the custom expression, `Year, Category Analysis with Custom Expression in Filter`, with the expression returned in tree and tokens formats.
 The object ID of the cube is `864F3B2D40D0C83EB229D8AA7005CE93`.